nataliagarbirasdiaz/academic-kickstart/content/home/working.md

 <br/>

 <details>
-<summary> <strong style="color:mediumslateblue"> Social Norms and the Persistence of Corruption: Experimental evidence of individuals' attitudes and behavior related to corruption in Latin America </strong> <br/>
+<summary> <strong style="color:blue"> Social Norms and the Persistence of Corruption: Experimental evidence of individuals' attitudes and behavior related to corruption in Latin America </strong> <br/>
 Natalia Garbiras-Díaz <br/>
 </summary>
 <br/>